Ronald Beavis: Current status

-Dr. Beavis is the founder of Beavis Informatics Ltd, a Canadian company providing consulting services in the general area of mass spectrometry-based proteomics.
+Beavis is the founder of Beavis Informatics Ltd, a Canadian company providing consulting services in the general area of mass spectrometry-based proteomics.
 He oversees the development and operation of the GPM & GPMDB projects.

 Professional affiliations

-Dr. Beavis was a founding member of Genome Prairie and one of the founders of ProteoMetrics, LLC.
+Beavis was a founding member of Genome Prairie and one of the founders of ProteoMetrics, LLC.
 He has held academic positions at Rockefeller University, Memorial University of Newfoundland and Labrador, New York University Medical Center, the University of British Columbia and the University of Manitoba.
 He served on the Editorial Advisory Boards of the Journal of Proteome Research and Rapid Communications in Mass Spectrometry.
 He has also served on the Editorial Board of Molecular & Cellular Proteomics and on the Editorial Board of Scientific Data.
 He was part of the Human Proteome Project and a founding member of the U.S. Chromosome 17 project.
 He has frequently collaborated with David Fenyő on informatics projects.